vimona3ds/diverge-3/docs/features/core_engine.md

 - ✅ Fixed mock implementations in Engine tests
 - ✅ Improved test setup for AssetManager with proper FileReader mocking
 - ✅ Fixed Engine test structure with proper system mocking
+- ✅ Implement `initialize` methods on AssetManager and Scheduler classes
+- ✅ Fix TypeScript errors in Engine.ts relating to initialize methods
+- ✅ Improved API consistency between mock implementations and actual components
+- ✅ Fixed lifecycle test issues in Engine tests
+- ✅ Fixed interface mismatches between implementation and tests

 **In Progress:**
 - 🔄 Integration tests for Engine with all systems
-- 🔄 Fixing interface mismatches between implementation and tests
-- 🔄 Addressing TypeScript errors related to initialize methods

 **Next Steps:**
-- ❌ Implement `initialize` methods on AssetManager and Scheduler classes
-- ❌ Fix TypeScript errors in Engine.ts relating to initialize methods
 - ❌ Implement full integration tests for the Engine with all systems
-- ❌ Improve API consistency between mock implementations and actual components

 **Notes:**
 - The Engine now features a robust error handling system with different recovery strategies (CONTINUE, RETRY, FALLBACK, RESET) for each subsystem.